 The civil justice rules, which had been developed over centuries, were discarded in 1999 and replaced by new rules of court procedure.
 These rules are known as the Civil Procedure Rules ("CPR").
 The aim of the CPR is to make civil justice more accessible, fair and efficient.
 The CPR are not just another set of rules tacked on to an existing way of doing things: since their inception they have demanded a completely new code of behaviour and attitude to dispute resolution.
-In particular there is an emphasis on the need to focus on investigating and preparing the case at an early stage of the dispute, and commit management resources to the resolution of the dispute.
+In particular there is an emphasis on the need to focus on investigating and preparing the case at an early stage of the dispute and commit management resources to the resolution of the dispute.

-In April 2013, following a review of the CPR by Lord Justice Jackson, the Legal Aid Sentencing and Punishment of Offenders Act 2013 (LASPO) was enacted.
-This has resulted in major changes affecting many areas including costs, delays and documentary and factual evidence.
-All of these changes including all revisions made up to and including March 2019 have been incorporated into this note.
+It should be noted that many of the rules have recently been redrafted to reflect the work of the Civil Rules Committee to simplify and condense the rules.
+All of these changes including all revisions made up to and including 31 December 2023 have been incorporated into this note.
 For cases being heard in the High Court there are, in addition to the CPR, court guides for each of the divisions.
-These provide further guidance on procedure as well as, from time to time, Practice Notes which practitioners are required to follow.
+These provide further guidance on procedure as well as, from time to time.
+Practice Notes which practitioners are required to follow.